Creating Shared Values through PPP Businesses

 Our group will give consideration to the beautiful scenery by the Takase River, and develop buildings that blend with the modern architecture of valuable existing school buildings as a “complex facility that serves as a cultural center where people meet, generating energy and excitement among people which will spread to the local community.”
 The first floor of the facility will contain space for community activities, space for cultural projects, and commercial facilities, and the upper floors will house The GATE HOTEL Rissei Kyoto (tentive name), developed by the Hulic Group.

-We will move forward with this project in consultation with the Kyoto City government, the local community, and related organizations.
+We are moving forward with this project in consultation with the Kyoto City government, the local community, and related organizations.

 Hulic was designated the preferred bidder in open bidding proposal calls for the project to preserve, manage, and utilize the site of the former Takabatake-cho Court, conducted by Nara Prefecture in March 2017.